Pathduck/spatialnavigation/README.md

 *  The default `Ctrl+F` interferes with the common browser shortcut for Find-In-Page.
 I suggest using something else for Find, like F3, or changing the key to for instance `G`.

-* Even if keys are changed, there might be conflicts with the link hints as they are hord-coded, see below.
+* Even if keys are changed, there might be conflicts with the link hints as they are hard-coded, see below.

 * The extension uses a hard-coded list of link hint keys.
 These might interfere with common browser keys, especially if single-key shortcuts are used in the browser.
 If so these will need to be removed from the list.